Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 Datatilsynet: 69 employees, NOK 65 million in fines

 Datatilsynet has 69 employees and a budget of approximately EUR 7.5 million (NOK 84 million).
 For comparison, France's CNIL has over 300 staff.
 Norway's regulator is small, but it hits hard.
+Put another way: 1 employee for every 81,000 Norwegians.

 Norway is an EEA member, not an EU member.
 GDPR applies through the EEA Agreement, implemented via the Norwegian Personal Data Act of 2018.
 Datatilsynet sits on the European Data Protection Board (EDPB) but without voting rights and without the right to be elected chair.
 Norway is bound by GDPR, enforces GDPR, but has no vote in shaping it.
+In plain English: rule-taker, not rule-maker.

 Google Analytics: ruled illegal, then saved by sixteen days

-On March 1, 2023, Datatilsynet issued a preliminary decision finding that Telenor's use of Google Analytics violated GDPR Article 44.
+On March 1, 2023, Datatilsynet announced a preliminary decision finding that Telenor's use of Google Analytics violated GDPR Article 44.
 The technical problem: IP anonymization happened on Google's US servers, meaning IP addresses were transferred to the US before being truncated.
 Standard Contractual Clauses plus Telenor's supplementary measures were found insufficient against US surveillance under FISA Section 702.

 Tobias Judin, Datatilsynet's Section Chief for International Affairs, stated: "Regarding Google Analytics use, a clear European consensus has emerged."
 He told Norwegian media: "The likelihood that Datatilsynet would reach a different conclusion is not very large.
 Therefore, there is no reason to wait for a final ruling."